codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 >Note: Access to the Codefresh CLI is only needed once during the Runner installation.
 After that, the Runner will authenticate on it own using the details provided.
 You do *NOT* need to install the Codefresh CLI on the cluster that is running Codefresh pipelines.

-3. Run the wizard with one of the following commands:
+Step 3 - Run the wizard with one of the following commands:

 ```
 codefresh runner init